Three-Dimensional Ultrasound Matrix Imaging

 Interestingly, if an ultrafast 3D UMI acquisition is possible (in cases with less aberrations, or at shallow depths), the quickly decorrelating speckle observed in blood flow can be an opportunity since it provides a large number of speckle realizations in a given voxel.
 A high resolution $\mathbf{T}-$matrix could thus be, in principle, extracted without spatial averaging and relying on any isoplanatic assumption~\cite{Zhao1992,Osmanski2012}.

+\alex{So far, one limit of UMI concerns the strong aberration regime in which extreme time delay fluctuations can occur.
+Indeed, our approach relies on a broadband focused reflection matrix that consists in a coherent time gating of singly-scattered echoes.
+If time delay fluctuations are larger than the time resolution $\delta t$ of our measurement, the angular components of each echo will not necessarily emerge in the same time gate and aberration compensation will be imperfect.}

-Beyond aberrations, another issue for transcranial imaging comes from the multiple reflections induced by the skull.
-Reverberations have been omitted in this work but drastically pollute the image at shallow depths ($z<20$ mm).
-To cope with this issue, a polychromatic approach to matrix imaging is required.
+{\alex{Beyond strong aberrations,} another issue for transcranial imaging arises from multiple reflections caused by the skull.
+While {such} reverberations are not {observed} in the pork tissue experiment, their detrimental effects are much greater in a transcranial experiment because of the large impedance mismatch between the skull and brain tissues.
+In this work, such artefacts {are} not corrected and they drastically pollute the image at shallow depths ($z<20$ mm).}

+To cope with \alex{those issues}, a polychromatic approach to matrix imaging is required.
 Indeed, the aberration compensation scheme proposed in this paper is equivalent to a simple application of time delays on each transmit and receive channel.
-On the contrary, reverberation compensation requires the tailoring of a complex spatio-temporal adaptive (or even inverse) filter.
+On the contrary, {a full compensation of reverberation} requires the tailoring of a complex spatio-temporal adaptive (or even inverse) filter.
 To that aim, 3D UMI provides an adequate framework to exploit, at best, all the spatio-temporal degrees of freedom provided by a high-dimension array of broadband transducers.

-To conclude, 3D UMI is general and can be applied for any insonification sequence (plane wave or virtual source illumination) or array configuration (random or periodic, sparse or dense).
+To conclude, 3D UMI is general and can be applied to any insonification sequence (plane wave or virtual source illumination) or array configuration (random or periodic, sparse or dense).
 Matrix imaging can be also extended to any field of wave physics for which a multi-element technology is available: optical imaging \cite{kang_high-resolution_2017,badon_distortion_2020,yoon_laser_2020}, seismic imaging \cite{touma_distortion_2021,blondel_matrix_2018} and also radar \cite{Berland2020}.
 All the conclusions raised in that paper can be extended to each of these fields.
 The matrix formalism is thus a powerful tool for the big data revolution coming in wave imaging.

 { \textbf{Methods}}